Vincent-Zhang4135/Spotify-Weather-Playlist-Generator/README.md

 Generates a spotify playlist based on the weather at a current location.

 ## Usage
-For now, to run the python script, the user must enter their spotify username as the first argument and zipcode as the second argument of the file.
+To generate songs based off of the weather: (website in progress) To make an actual spotify playlist: For now, to run the python script, the user must enter their spotify username as the first argument and zipcode as the second argument of the file.
 Ex. python3 create_playlist.py (username) (zipcode).

 ## Built With